Biblink02/WebSDR-Transceiver/README.md

 GNU Radio is the heart of SATCOM's signal processing.
 It's a free, open-source software development toolkit for building software-defined radios.
 Instead of designing hardware circuits to filter, demodulate, and process radio signals, GNU Radio lets you do all of this in software using visual flowgraphs.

 Think of GNU Radio Companion (GRC) as visual programming for radio.
-You drag and drop blocks—sources, filters, demodulators, sinks—and connect them like puzzle pieces.
+You drag and drop blocks-sources, filters, demodulators, sinks-and connect them like puzzle pieces.
 Each block performs a specific function: an FFT block does Fast Fourier Transforms, a frequency translating filter shifts signals, a complex-to-real block demodulates SSB.
 String them together, and you have a complete radio receiver running entirely in software.

 For SATCOM, we use GNU Radio to build three main flowgraphs: the SDR server that interfaces with the PlutoSDR hardware, the audio worker that demodulates signals for each client, and the graphics worker that generates waterfall displays.
-These flowgraphs are what actually process the radio signals—everything else is just plumbing to distribute the work across multiple users.
+These flowgraphs are what actually process the radio signals-everything else is just plumbing to distribute the work across multiple users.

 **Want to learn GNU Radio?** The official [GNU Radio Tutorials](https://wiki.gnuradio.org/index.php/Tutorials) are an excellent starting point.
 They walk you through building your first flowgraphs, understanding signal processing blocks, and working with real SDR hardware.
 For this project, understanding blocks like Frequency Xlating FIR Filter, FFT, and rational resampler is particularly helpful.